OAuth2 Settings

 {grant_type}authorization_code in the authorization request and refresh_token in the refresh token request

-{access_token}The access_token value of the get token response
+{access_token}The access_token value from the get token response

-{refresh_token}The refresh_token value of the get and refresh token responses
+{refresh_token}The refresh_token value from both get and refresh token responses

-{token_type}The token_type value of the get and refresh token responses
+{token_type}The token_type value from get and refresh token responses

-{expires_in}The expires_in value of the get and refresh token responses
+{expires_in}The expires_in value from get and refresh token responses